-- The trust on access control for guardian agent must satisfy the "authentication" and "authorization" criteria. - Once you trust your agents and delegate the access control authority for them to protect your precious resources, what kinds of methodologies are available for your guardian agent to ascertain the access control trust? - Achieving agent trust on delegation and access control, we propose that the validation of agent's authentication and authorization criteria is a fundamental issue. - ✓ What other issues are needed to consider for agent trust besides authentication and authorization criteria?
+- The trust on access control for guardian agent must satisfy the "authentication" and "authorization" criteria. - Once you trust your agents and delegate the access control authority for them to protect your precious resources, what kinds of methodologies are available for your guardian agent to ascertain the access control trust? - Achieving agent trust on delegation and access control, we propose that the validation of agent's authentication and authorization is an fundamental issue. - What other issues are needed to consider for agent trust besides authentication and authorization criteria?